positivemuon/musconv/README.md

 The main package contains three scripts (classes), two of which are independent and can be used separately and the third an [AiiDA](www.aiida.net) workchain.

-At the moment, the musConv package can be downloaded and installed  using
+At the moment, the musConv package can be downloaded and installed  using:

 ```python setup.py install```

 The scripts; what they do and usage:

 #1-->supcgen.py
 Generates a nearly cubic supercell (SC) using the pymatgens [CubicSupercellTransformation](https://pymatgen.org/pymatgen.transformations.advanced_transformations.html).